MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 >
 > `Currency Amount = Amount / Exchange Rate Amount * Relational Exch.
 Rate Amount`

-The adjustment exchange rate amount or relational adjustment exchange rate amount will be used to update all open bank, receivables, or payables transactions.
+The adjustment exchange rate amount, or the relational adjustment exchange rate amount, update all open bank, receivables, or payables transactions.

 > [!Note]
 > The actual currency rate will be calculated using this formula: